Finding Present-Day Federal Records about American Indians and Alaska Natives

 U.S. Census Bureau

-The Census Bureau provides statistics about the U.S. population and economy.
-The American FactFinder, a Census Bureau database, provides access to recent population statistics that can be retrieved by race, ethnicity, gender, or ancestry.
+The Census Bureau website provides online access to select population statistics, which can be retrieved by race, ethnicity, gender, or ancestry.
+See American Indian and Alaska Native Data Links.

 U.S. Federal Court System